 In addition to industry co-funding, NIHR is also keen to work with commercial partners to help link them with researchers working in areas of mutual interest.

 This could include facilitating conversations with researchers in advance of them applying for NIHR career development awards.
 This allows you to promote opportunities for these researchers to work with you.

-Or, use our signposting service to connect to NIHR experts and world-leading research facilities, and for support in setting up collaborations between your company and NHS clinicians and academic partners.
+Or, contact our Industry team to connect to NIHR experts and world-leading research facilities, and for support in setting up collaborations between your company and NHS clinicians and academic partners.

 Benefits of partnering with the NIHR

 NIHR plays a pivotal role in attracting, training and supporting the best health and care researchers to tackle the complex challenges of the future.

 By working with us you can collaborate with a highly-skilled academic research workforce with experience in translational and applied health and care research.

 Together we can share our wealth of expertise in good practice and resources to build research capacity and capability, and identify solutions to health and care research problems.

 By pooling resources in areas of mutual interest, we can collectively upskill the current and future research workforce and offer insights where new technologies may be useful.

 To find out more, contact us.